Orange County Drug Recall Lawyers

 Many resources exist to alert community members and help them understand which drug poses a risk and how they should be properly handled.
 If you believe you or a loved one was injured by a pharmaceutical drug, you may be entitled to monetary compensation.
-The Irvine drug recall attorneys at the Law Offices of Samer Habbas can help you protect your legal rights and get you the full value that you deserve.
+The Orange County drug recall lawyers at the Law Offices of Samer Habbas can help you protect your legal rights and get you the full value that you deserve.

 In many cases, a lawsuit must be filed within a specific time frame, known as a Statute of Limitations.
 To ensure you are not giving up your right to possible compensation or other benefits, it is important to contact us immediately.

 FDA Recalls of Drugs

 The FDA regulates the safety of both prescribed and OTC medications and drugs.
 Patients and doctors rely on the FDA’s safety review process.
 The FDA may issue a recall or remove a drug or medication from the market if it learns that it can be defective or potentially harmful.
 Pharmaceutical companies can also voluntarily issue a recall on their own before being asked by the FDA.